Redeconve manual¶

 g <- coloc.network(corr, thresh = 0.3, cell.type = T, annotations = celltypes, ntypes = length(celltypes))

-Warning message in cor(t(res.ctmerge), method = "pearson"): "the standard deviation is zero"
+Warning message in cor(t(res.ctmerge), method = "pearson"):

-means that only correlation coefficient larger than this value is regarded as an edge.
+The parameter thresh means that only correlation coefficient larger than this value is regarded as an edge.

 # plotting with igraph